OriginProtocol/telegram-moderator/README.md

  ```
  - Create a Telegram group.
  - Add your bot to the group like so: https://stackoverflow.com/questions/37338101/how-to-add-a-bot-to-a-telegram-group
- - Your bot only sees commands.
-Use `/setprivacy` with `@BotFather` in order to allow it to see all messages in a group.
+ - Use `/setprivacy` with `@BotFather` in order to allow it to see all messages in a group.

 ## Running the bot